The King of the North Planted is Planted in Jerusalem (Daniel 11:40-45)(this is part 3 of the prophecy "Michael the Prince" in Dan. 10-12)

 - Time Frame: The parallelism of Daniel's prophecies and the calculation of the "time of the end" (Dan.
 12) pinpoint the events in Daniel 11:40-45 as occurring between 1798 and the Second Coming.1

-- Language: A premise of this interpretation is that the language of Daniel 11:1 to 12:3 is given in non-symbolic and plain language as an explanation of Daniel's vision in chapter 10.2
+- Language: A premise of this interpretation is that the language of Daniel 11:1 to 12:3 is given in non-symbolic and plain language as an explanation of Daniel's vision.2

 - Precedent: The precedents established early on in chapter 11, most notably the clear details associated with the division of Greece as it gave rise to both the KON and KOS, are applied to verses 40-45, so that in like manner, during the "time of the end," the division of Rome gives rise to both the KON and KOS.